hardingrichard/ci-pp3-pydle/README.md

 ## Credits and Acknowledgements

 ### Credits
-I made use of multiple sources of information, guides and tutorials during the course of the project in order to gain understanding and solve issues that i had.
+I made use of multiple sources of information, guides and tutorials during the course of the project in order to gain understanding and solve issues that I had.
 These can be seen listed below:
-* Stack Overflow
+* Various Stack Overflow topics
 * Use of map() - (https://www.realpython.com/python-map-function/)
 * Classes and objects - (https://www.w3schools.com/python/python_classes.asp)
 * Constructors - (https://pythonbasics.org/constructor/)